NetOpWibby/blog/documents/2017-01-07-macbook-pro-review.md

 ### The Touch Bar and Function keys

 This thing is neat.
-My most-used “keys” are volume up/down.
+My most-used "keys" are volume up/down.
 Sliding the volume level is much more satisfying than repeatedly tapping a button.
 I know, that sounds weird to say but it's true!
 There's more granularity too.
 I've slid the volume down to where the on-screen display says the volume is effectively off but I can still hear audio.
 With the old function keys, volume was changeable in steps.

 Something to get used to is doing hard refreshes in my browser.
 I have Vivaldi setup to do a hard refresh to clear the cache sometimes and that keyboard shortcut is `Shift + F5`.
 Well, I don't have my Touch Bar setup to show me the function row by default so my shortcut (when not using an external keyboard) is `Fn + Shift + F5`.